ThriloknathVemula/url-shortener/README.md

 ## Features:
 Short URL Generation: Converts long URLs into short, unique links.

-Custom Short Links (Optional): Allows users to create personalized short URLs.
+Custom Short Links: Allows users to create personalized short URLs.

 Redirection: When users visit the short link, they are redirected to the original URL.

-Click Tracking (Optional): Tracks the number of times a short URL has been accessed.
+Click Tracking: Tracks the number of times a short URL has been accessed.

-Admin Dashboard (Optional): Provides analytics and management for generated URLs.
+Admin Dashboard: Provides analytics and management for generated URLs.